scarlettbell423/web_test/README.md

 ## 4.4 Update your resume or use other pdf file

- - Update the pdf file in assests directory
+ - Update the pdf file in assets directory
  - Update the pdf file name in the container class, index.html.
+ - Use your best award or accomplished or an art piece for the pdf file.

- *Simply relace the pdf file by uploading a new pdf file, search pdf in index.html and locate the file name that is needed to be replaced.*
+ *Simply replace the pdf file by uploading a new pdf file, search pdf in index.html and locate the file name that is needed to be replaced.*

 # 5. Publish your web